MitchellGerdisch/pulumi-work/azure-ts-function-pulumi-web-hook/README.md

 # Pulumi Webhook Using Azure Functions

 This Pulumi project creates an Azure Function that can the be used as a webhook in the Pulumi Service.
-The code in this project takes the information sent by the Pulumi service (through the aforementioned webhook) and forwards it to a Slack channel via a Slack Webhooks.
+The code in this project takes the information sent by the Pulumi service (through the aforementioned webhook) and forwards it to a Slack channel via a Slack Webhook that you provide.
 We are creating a web of webhooks here.
 Which is better than a web of lies.

 ## Running the App